Picking Up After Your Dog

 Canine of the Month Club!

-Meet our Canine for March - Prince!
+Meet our Canine for May - Elliot!

-Pet's name: Prince
+Pet's name: Elliot

 If you would like to participate in Canine of the Month, please send us a photo of your dog in or near water.
 Your dog's name, breed, age, favourite food, what your dog likes about our lakes, and why it's important to clean up after your dog.
 Please contact us at water@halifax.ca